Drought-Resistant Evergreen Flowering Shrubs: Indian Hawthorns

 If one lives in the southern part of the United States as my husband and I do, there is a great evergreen flowering shrub called Indian Hawthorn that you might wish to consider when planning a landscaping project.
 Not only is it a hardy bush but it is also drought resistant once it becomes established which is especially nice to know.

 I did not know about the latter attribute (the drought tolerance) when I planted these spring blooming bushes at our last residence as well as the home in which we now live.
 For people who have to deal with periods of drought as Texas has experienced on occasion, as well as southern areas of the country in which dryness is the normal condition and where water saving xeriscapes are popular, this information is good to know.

 Oftentimes Indian Hawthorn shrubs are seen planted around commercial buildings and even in highway medians.
 It makes sense since they do not require as much care as high maintenance plants would require.

-The Indian Hawthorn known as Rhaphiolepis indica comes from the family of plants called Rosaceae which is part of the Rose family.
+The Indian Hawthorn, also known as Rhaphiolepis indica, comes from the family of plants called Rosaceae, which is part of the Rose family.

 South China is where the species originated.

 USDA Recommended Plant Hardiness Zones for Indian Hawthorns

 In the United States, Indian Hawthorn plants are best grown in zones seven to ten.